Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Monitoring Docker, OpenShift and Kubernetes - Version 5.7 - Journald input

-Version 5.7 of our applications and Collectord includes bug fixes and new input, that allows to forward logs directly from the Journald.
+Version 5.7 of our applications and Collectord includes bug fixes and a new input that allows you to forward logs directly from Journald.

 Journald input

-For the OpenShift clusters we recommended to use rsyslog to forward messages from journald to the /var/log/message.
-And now you can uninstall rsyslog, if you don't need it anymore, and forward messages directly from journald.
+For OpenShift clusters, we recommended using rsyslog to forward messages from journald to /var/log/message.
+Now you can uninstall rsyslog if you don’t need it anymore and forward messages directly from journald.

-You can find the reference of the journald input in configurations for Docker, Kubernetes and OpenShift:
+You can find the reference for the journald input in configurations for Docker, Kubernetes, and OpenShift:

 [input.journald]